elhub/dev-tools-elhub-phabricator-extensions/README.md

 > [!WARNING]
-> This project has been archived and is no longer being developed.
+> This project has been archived and is no longer being actively developed by Elhub.

 # elhub-phabricator-extensions